 The Iron Lady is the first feature film about Thatcher, Britain's only female prime minister who was elected in 1979 and forced, in tears, out of office in 1990 after losing the support of her cabinet.

 Thatcher, a Conservative, was revered for uncompromising opposition to the Soviet Union and for putting the Great back in Great Britain.
-But she also was reviled by labour unions and blamed for creating deep divisions in British society.
+But she also was reviled by labor unions and blamed for creating deep divisions in British society.

 Lloyd said there has been astonishingly little backlash in Britain about casting American Streep to play the British icon.
 Moreover, the role required portraying a woman in the prime of her life and in decline, and that sort of contrast meant a skilled actress who understood the nuances of both.